telerik/teststudio-docs/docs-teststudiodev/prerequisites/system-requirements.md

 ---
 # System Requirements

-__Test Studio Dev__ is a Visual Studio extension and inherits all the system requirements that  Visual Studio versions have.
-You can check the system requirements for supported versions <a href="https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2017-system-requirements-vs" target="_blank">Visual Studio 2017</a>, <a href="https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2015-sysrequirements-vs" target="_blank">Visual Studio 2015</a>, <a href="https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2013-sysrequirements-vs" target="_blank">Visual Studio 2013</a> or <a href="https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2013-sysrequirements-vs#vs2012" target="_blank">Visual Studio 2012</a>.
+__Test Studio Dev__ is an extension for Visual Studio tool and as such it inherits the requirements for the Visual Studio product family.
+Check the specific system requirements for each supported version of Visual Studio from the links below.

+- <a href="https://docs.microsoft.com/en-us/visualstudio/releases/2022/system-requirements" target="_blank">Visual Studio 2022</a>
+- <a href="https://docs.microsoft.com/en-us/visualstudio/releases/2019/system-requirements" target="_blank">Visual Studio 2019</a>
+- <a href="https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2017-system-requirements-vs" target="_blank">Visual Studio 2017</a>,
+- <a href="https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2015-sysrequirements-vs" target="_blank">Visual Studio 2015</a>.

 {% if site.has_cta_panels == true %}
 {% include cta-panel-teststudio-introduction.html %}